 The European Economic Area (EEA) Agreement includes a goal to reduce social and economic disparities in the European Economic Area.
 Thus, the EEA EFTA States Iceland, Liechtenstein and Norway have contributed to European cohesion efforts through various financial mechanisms since the EEA Agreement entered into force in 1994.

-For the period 2014 – 2021, Norway’s annual contribution to 15 beneficialry states through the current EEA and Norway Grants scheme will be 388 million euro, pending ratification of the agreement.
+For the period 2014 – 2021, Norway’s annual contribution to 15 beneficialry states through the current EEA and Norway Grants scheme will be 391 million euro.

 Norway participates in a number of EU programmes through provisions in the EEA Agreement or on the basis of bilateral agreements with the EU.
 The largest are the Horizon 2020 and, Erasmus+, Galileo and Copernicus.
 Norway (and our EEA partners Iceland and Liechtenstein) contributes to the budget of the programmes we participate in.
 For the period 2014 – 2020, Norway’s average annual commitment is 447 million euro.